arifams/octomuzz/README.md

 	<li>13May 2016 Arif make changes but somehow encounter the github issues so the change couldn't applied</li>
 	<li>14May 2016 Arif use github desktop to fetch, commit and pull request to github because terminal throw access denied error all the time</li>
 	<li>15May 2016 Andrey used github desktop and git shell to clone Arif's updated repo into the local file, compare/merge and push the changes to the origin master.
 The pull request has been merged automatically</li>
+	<li>15May 2016 Arif clean up (deleting files from master) and pull back again to remove HEAD bugs in many files.
+Also bought domain octomuzz.com and will work on CNAME and APEX on Route 53 in AWS</li>

 </ul>
 </p>